ImperialCollegeLondon/SimDemopolis/notes.md

 - See if there is a way of modularizing the code (in a similar way one would do with object-oriented code)
 - Explain SimDempolis code in detail
 - Dynamics (of network)

-### Interim Report
-- Finish the introduction
-- Write the stuff on random networks
-- Write the stuff on scale-free networks
-- Write the stuff on small-world networks
-- Get the bibliography working

-## Done
-- Read the relevant parts of Demopolis

 ## General Notes
 - The Small-World effect is very common in real-world social networks (the